Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Alex Verdugo At The Plate

-- Verdugo leads Boston in slugging percentage (.479) thanks to 11 extra-base hits.
+- Verdugo leads Boston with a slugging percentage of .508, fueled by 13 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 18th, his on-base percentage ranks 40th, and he is 47th in the league in slugging.
+- Among the qualifying batters, he ranks 20th in batting average, while his on-base percentage ranks 39th and he is 40th in slugging.

-- Verdugo has had an RBI in 12 games this year (41.4%), including four multi-RBI outings (13.8%).
-He has also driven in three or more of his team's runs in one contest.
+- Verdugo has reached base via a hit in 24 games this season (of 30 played), and had multiple hits in 12 of those games.

-- In 65.5% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (10.3%).
+- Verdugo has driven in a run in 13 games this year (43.3%), including four games with more than one RBI (13.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.